SQ-WARE/Documentation/docs/rewards.md

 ## Recognition Categories

 ### **Automatic Recognition**
 **Gameplay Achievements**: Server-integrated systems automatically award Points for hourly playtime and in-game milestones/achievement completion across all games.
-Points may be exchangeable for the Token in the future once available.
 No tokens are awarded directly in-game on any title.

 **Community Metrics**: Platform participation, Discord engagement, and peer interactions contribute to automatic recognition calculations.